don-strong/project-assistant-for-software-development/README.md

 winget install Apache.Maven

+open folder in vscode using the open folder tab using maven create a new project utilizing the database folders utilizing maven

-run this in the terminal for vscode using powershell while in the main folder of the program the top most folder
+run this in the terminal for vscode using powershell while in the main folder of the program the (top most folder)

 utilize cd and ls to find directory and correct folder and move to it mvn clean install